A wellness Instagrammer lost her iPhone X in India and exposed herself in a racist rant

 Eat Pray… Be Racist

 We all know what happens when ignorant people go travelling – they expose their hidden racism in the dumbest ways possible!
-And that's exactly what happened to a wellness Instagrammer MindBodyColleen this week.
+And that's exactly what happened to a wellness Instagrammer MindBodyColleen.

 She went to India, lost her iPhone X and managed to insult the entire country and its people by calling it "the poorest most overcrowded" and "scammy" place she's been to.
 And obviously people are pissed at her voluntourism-esque behaviour.